LassoSoft/LassoGuide/lasso_guide_source/databases/odbc-data-sources.rst

    statements.
-For example, any SQL strings that have visitor-defined data should be sanitized using the `string->encodeSql` method for MySQL-like data sources or the `string->encodeSql92` method for SQL92-compliant data sources or JDBC data sources.
+For example, any SQL strings that have visitor-defined data should be sanitized using the `string->encodeSql` method for MySQL-like data sources or the `string->encodeSql92` method for SQL92-compliant data sources or ODBC data sources.
 Encoding the values in this manner ensures that quotes and other reserved characters are properly escaped within the SQL statement, thereby helping to prevent SQL injection attacks.